edenhack/champions-edge-project-3/README.md

 ### Database

 Expected database needs are unkown currently as I need to research the LoL API and what all is able to be dynamically pulled from their servers instead of retaining it on my own database considering the massive quantity of data that will be needed.

+Based on possible needs for heavy relation based data, if database is needed it will be MySQL based.